kiwicom/orbit/src/Alert/README.md

 | `"critical"`  |

 ## Functional specs
-* By passing the `closable` prop into Alert, you will be able to handle `onClose` function and Close icon will be displayed.
+* Bypassing the `closable` prop into Alert, you will be able to handle `onClose` function and Close icon will be displayed.
 Also, if you want to select the Close Button element for testing purposes, use [data-test="AlertCloseButton"] selector.

-* If you set up `icon` props as `true`, Alert will have it's own icon, based on selected `type`.
-If you want to use different icon, just pass it to the `icon` prop as `React.Element`.
+* If you set up `icon` props as `true`, Alert will have its own icon, based on selected `type`.
+If you want to use a different icon, just pass it to the `icon` prop as `React.Element`.
 Alert without `icon` prop doesn't have any icon.

-* Passing a `inlineActions` will cause `children` to be ignored.
+* Passing a `inlineActions` will cause `children` to be ignored. `inlineActions` should be used for displaying buttons inside short alerts which only have a `title`.